alexisbellido/dockerize-django/README.rst

 * Create a directory for your project and clone this repository inside it.
 * Clone your Django project in the project directory and call it *django-project".
-* Create another directory containing your custom Django applications and call it *django-apps*.
+* Create another directory called "django-apps" and clone your custom Django applications there.

 Your directory structure should look like this: